0

 For efficient and smooth handling of e-waste, every recycling plant requires a well structured infrastructure.
 It includes-

-1-Collection centres and Storage Unit-
+1. Collection centres and Storage Unit-

 • Weighing machines for accurate measurement of received e-waste.